DmitriyStoyanov/codemie-code/README.md

 When you see "Model not compatible" errors:

-1. Check your configured model: `codemie config get model`
+1. Check your configured model: `codemie config show`
 2. Run the agent to see compatible options
-3. Set a compatible model: `codemie config set model gpt-4o`
+3. Update your profile: `codemie setup` (choose "Update existing profile")
-4. Or override temporarily: `codemie-codex --model gpt-4o`
+4. Or override temporarily: `codemie-codex --model gpt-4.1`

 ## Development